teserdinak0001/cv-project-site/readme.txt

 then learning.py.
 	a. python segmentation.py
 	b. python learning.py
+	NOTE: Running the extraction.py or pipeline.py files will clear the extracted folder and running the two files above will no longer be an option and the entire pipeline will need to be ran.

 4. After the code hasn't finished executing final results can be found in:
 	a. cluster_eval_merged.csv